 Jesus died, so what?
+Why did Jesus have to die?

 Why is Jesus’ death a big deal?
 Okay, so a man in his thirty- or forty-something was crucified over 2000 years ago.
 But why are people commemorating this death, even centuries after it happened?
 What is so significant about this?
 Why should I even care?
 Did it affect my life in any way?
 How could someone’s death save me from my sins?